-Rhode Island is a “no fault state”.
-Is property divided 50 /50 in a RI divorce ?
+Rhode Island is a “no fault state.”
+Is property divided 50 /50 in a divorce?

 Even in a “no fault divorce” divorce, fault could be very relevant.

-How can this be true?
-Again, fault grounds relate to the reason for the divorce and the breakup of the marriage.
-Even in a no fault divorce, a husband or wife can seek a disproportional share of the marital assets pursuant to the equitable distribution statute.
+Even in a no fault divorce, a husband or wife can seek a disproportional share of the marital assets pursuant to the Rhode Island equitable distribution statute.
 Fault is one of the numerous factors to determine how marital assets and debts are determined in Rhode Island.
 Typically, fault is only significant if it can be proven that it lead to the breakdown of the marriage.
-Fault MAY also be a very small factor to determine whether or not a husband or wife is entitled to spousal support / alimony in RI.
+Fault may also be a very small factor to determine whether or not a husband or wife is entitled to spousal support / alimony in RI.

 Can Fault play a significant role in Rhode Island divorce?